gruzilla/emanzipat/codes.md

         }
     }

-## urlSilo.noData
+## urlStorage.noData

-the UrlSilo was initialized with an invalid settings-json-object.
-Make sure the UrlSilo is initialized with an object looking like this:
+the UrlStorage was initialized with an invalid settings-json-object.
+Make sure the UrlStorage is initialized with an object looking like this:

     {
         "d": "<b>some</b> html"